omnibor/site/content/glossary/build_tool.md

 Examples:
-* C compiler consumes one .c file and zero or more .h files to prodce a .o file
+* C compiler consumes one .c file and zero or more .h files to produce a .o file
 ```mermaid
 flowchart LR
     .c --> compiler[[compiler]]